ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2023-06-21-experimentation-physical-ux.md

 ---
 layout: post
-title: Jun 2023 - Alan Roth on 'Experimentation' & Martin van der Linden on 'Physical UX'
+title: "Jun 2023 - Alan Roth on Experimentation & Martin van der Linden on Physical UX"
-snippet: After 3 years of silence, UX Talk Tokyo is back
+snippet: "After 3 years of silence, UX Talk Tokyo is back "
 ---

 UX Talk Tokyo is back (after three years, no less!)

 There will be two presentations on the night: